gcc3/content-hub/src/projects/Plain Text Note.md

 You still need to take care of typo miss because it has its strict format.
 ...

 * Todos

 1. A macOS version of Quick Launcher 2.
-2. Add image support for current markdown converter.
+2. Add image support for the markdown converter script.

-Welcome to join...
+Welcome to join the project...